alwye/bierman-gui/README.md

 # BIER Topology Manager
 This is a web application built on top of [Angular](http://github.com/angular/angular.js) + [NeXt UI](http://github.com/CiscoDevNet/next-ui).

+# Description

 # Configuration
+## REST Proxy Server
+We use proxy to let

 ## Controller Settings
 Open a file /app/bierman.controller.js and find an object '$scope.appConfig'.